 - See biodiversity (count of species suitable to an area) maps, now and in the future

-- Create regionally focused reports on the future of climate change and biodiversity
+- Create regionally-focused reports on the future of climate change and biodiversity

 Edgar is part of the JCU Tropical Data hub, an open portal enabling researchers to submit information relating to the tropics in an open and collaborative way.
 The Edgar site provides users with access to projected environmental suitability maps for Australian bird species under various climate change scenarios.

-Climate + Weather Science Laboratory
+Climate Science Data-enhanced Virtual Laboratory

 AURIN is a national collaboration delivering e-research infrastructure to empower better decisions for Australia's urban settlements and their future development.
 The AURIN Workbench delivers researchers with access to diverse data from multiple sources, and facilitates data integration and data interrogation using open source e-research tools.